 These changes – while cosmetic in nature – help adoption and increase engagement.

 Enabling configurable settings is another big enhancement we introduced today.
 Now, many previously hard-coded settings can be adjusted in the UI.

 First up, we give users the choice of showing or hiding the page footer.
 This flexibility is especially helpful for those embedding the CenturyLink Cloud Control Portal within a frame.
 Links within the footer can also be personalized.

 This combination of settings makes it possible to specify where users can go for the most important support functions.
 Simply contact the CenturyLink Cloud NOC to activate these settings for your account.

 A cloud infrastructure platform must make heavy use of automation and asynchronous processing.
 As a result, we send many different types of notifications to customers when certain tasks have completed or events have occurred.
-We’ve updated our software to enable customization of the 10 different email messages that are sent out from the CenturyLink Cloud platform.
+We’ve updated our software to enable customization of the 10 different email messages that are sent out from the CenturyLink Platform.

 Each of these templates supports a unique “from” email address, subject line, and message body.
 Many of the templates also support tokenized values in the message body so that you can provide specific data points in the email.

 These templates help our customers craft specific messages in response to platform events and ensure a consistent voice in communication to customers.